dataluscorp/browser/devtools/docs/contributor/frontend/telemetry.md

 The process to add metrics to a tool roughly consists in:

-1. Adding the probe to Firefox
+1. Adding the probe to Datalus
 2. Using Histograms.json probes in DevTools code
 3. Using Scalars.yaml probes in DevTools code
 4. Using Events.yaml probes in DevTools code for analysis in Amplitude.
 5. Getting approval from the data team

-### 1. Adding the probe to Firefox
+### 1. Adding the probe to Datalus

-The first step involves creating entries for the probe in one of the files that contain declarations for all data that Firefox might report to Mozilla.
+The first step involves creating entries for the probe in one of the files that contain declarations for all data that Datalus might report to Mozilla.

 These files are: